 The Committee's recommendations should be submitted for endorsement by the entire Board.
-The Committee should cover all aspects of remuneration, including but not limited to Directors' fees, salaries, allowances, bonuses, options, benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment).
+The Committee should cover all aspects of remuneration, including but not limited to Directors' fees, salaries, allowances, bonuses, options, share-based incentives and awards, benefits in kind, pension rights and compensation payments (including any compensation payable for loss or termination of their office or appointment).